Matrix majorization in large samples: Introduction

 In addition to studying majorization between single statistical experiments, we can also look for conditions when one experiment is more informative than another when each is repeated independently.
 In the language of matrix majorization, we are interested in whether the condition

 holds for a sufficiently large number $n\in\N$ of repetitions.
-We call this {\it asymptotic matrix majorization}.
-It is well known that there are pairs of matrices (or statistical experiments, in general) where neither majorizes the other, but asymptotic majorization still holds \cite{Stein1951,Torgersen85}.
+We call this {\it matrix majorization in large samples}.
+It is well known that there are pairs of matrices (or statistical experiments, in general) where neither majorizes the other, but majorization still holds in large samples \cite{Stein1951,Torgersen85}.
 Moreover, we say that $P$ {\it catalytically majorizes} $Q$ if there are probability vectors $r^{(1)},\ldots,r^{(d)}$ such that

 i.e.,\ having the catalytic matrix $R=(r^{(1)},\ldots,r^{(d)})$ enables the transformation of $P$ into $Q$.
-Finally, we say that $P$ \emph{approximately catalytically majorizes} $Q$ if there is a sequence $(Q_n)_n$ of matrices converging to $Q$ such that $P$ catalytically majorizes $Q_n$ for all $n\in\N$.
+Finally, we say that $P$ \emph{asymptotically catalytically majorizes} $Q$ if there is a sequence $(Q_n)_n$ of matrices converging to $Q$ such that $P$ catalytically majorizes $Q_n$ for all $n\in\N$.

-As we will see, asymptotic majorization implies catalytic majorization, and this follows from a known general construction (see e.g.,\ \cite{DuFeLiYi2005}).
-Sufficient and generically necessary conditions for asymptotic majorization in the case $d=2$ were determined by Mu {\it et al.}~in \cite{Mu_et_al_2020}, and analogous conditions for the case of general $d$ were conjectured.
+As we will see, majorization in large samples implies catalytic majorization, and this follows from a known general construction (see e.g.,\ \cite{DuFeLiYi2005}).
+Sufficient and generically necessary conditions for majorization in large samples in the case $d=2$ were determined by Mu {\it et al.}~in \cite{Mu_et_al_2020}, and analogous conditions for the case of general $d$ were conjectured.
 In this work, we prove a minor variation of their conjecture (see Remark~\ref{rem:TropicalDiff} for the difference).
-This provides sufficient and generically necessary conditions for asymptotic matrix majorization in general.
+This provides sufficient and generically necessary conditions for matrix majorization in large samples in general.
 Our proof uses the real-algebraic machinery derived by one of the authors in \cite{Fritz2021a,Fritz2021b}, namely the theory of preordered semirings.
-According to these results, the asymptotic ordering on certain types of preordered semirings can be characterized in terms of inequalities involving monotone homomorphisms to $\R_+$ and a number of similar monotone maps.
+According to these results, the ordering in large samples on certain types of preordered semirings can be characterized in terms of inequalities involving monotone homomorphisms to $\R_+$ and a number of similar monotone maps.
 When applied to a suitable preordered semiring describing matrix majorization, these monotones turn out to match the quantities considered by Mu {\it et al.}~very closely.

 In more detail, assume that the matrices $P$ and $Q$ are such that all vectors $p^{(k)}$ and $q^{(k)}$ have full support.
 In this case, the relevant monotones include the quantities of the form

 where $\mathuline{\alpha}=(\alpha_1,\ldots,\alpha_d)$ is any $d$-tuple of real parameters summing up to $1$, and such that either $0\leq\alpha_1,\ldots,\alpha_d<1$ or $\alpha_k>1$ for some $k$ and $\alpha_\ell\leq0$ for all $\ell \neq k$.
 Various pointwise limits of these maps are also relevant and discussed when we formally present our results.